 The KS equation is well known for the chaotic behavior of its solutions.
 It has been thoroughly investigated within the scope of instability and bifurcation theory \cite{PS91,BJNRZ13,CDS10,KKP15}, yielding a wealth of results on how different dynamical states can be ``reached'' from given initial data, and the transition between such states.
 Specifically, as the ratio of coefficients of the second- and fourth-order derivative terms (\textit{i.e.}, their relative importance, quantified by $\delta \alpha$ in our model~\eqref{eq:e=delta2}) increases, the KS equation's steady profile exhibits more complexity and dynamical possibilities, and finally the dynamics becomes chaotic.
 This feature can be understood intuitively from Fig.~\ref{fig:energy budget}(a), wherein higher $\delta \alpha$ allows a wider unstable band for the long waves in the system.

 Considering some of the similarities between our long-wave equation~\eqref{eq:e=delta2} and the generalized KS equation, a thorough examination of all the parametric dependencies of the wave (including chaotic) dynamics is not of interest herein.
 Instead, we focus on showing that the dissipative solitons emerging from perturbations in the linearly unstable band are fixed points in an energy phase plane.
-Then, we analyze the state transitions via this phase plane, and explain the stability of fixed points via the spectral stability of the wave profiles.
-Finally, we highlight multiperiodic profiles analogous to ``double cnoidal waves'' of the KdV equation.
+Then, we analyze the state transitions via this phase plane, and explain the stability of fixed points via the spectral stability of the wave profiles. {It is noteworthy that, this state transition process is a feature of systems having multi-mode wave solutions.
+The multi-mode transition process is a generalization of the dynamics studied in the last section, which focused on single-mode evolution.} Finally, we highlight multiperiodic profiles analogous to ``double cnoidal waves'' of the KdV equation.